Athletics at the 1904 Summer Olympics – Men's marathon: Summary

-The first to arrive at the finish line, after three hours and 13 minutes (more than 13 minutes slower than the winning time in 1900) was Fred Lorz.
-After being hailed as the winner, he had his photograph taken with Alice Roosevelt, daughter of then-U.S. President Theodore Roosevelt, and was about to be awarded the gold medal when his subterfuge was revealed.
+The first to arrive at the finish line, after three hours and 13 minutes – more than 13 minutes slower than the winning time in 1900 – was Frederick Lorz.
+After being hailed as the winner, he had his photograph taken with Alice Roosevelt, daughter of then-U.S. President Theodore Roosevelt: she placed a wreath upon Lorz's head, and was about to award him the gold medal when spectators claimed Lorz had not run the entire race.
 Lorz, suffering cramps, had actually dropped out of the race after nine miles and hitched a ride back to the stadium in a car, waving at spectators and runners alike during the ride.
 When the car broke down at the 19th mile, he re-entered the race and jogged across the finish line.

-Upon being confronted by officials, Lorz immediately admitted his deception, and despite his claim that he was joking, the AAU responded by banning him for life; this was later reduced to a year after it was found that he had not intended to defraud.
+Upon being confronted by furious race officials with these allegations, Lorz immediately admitted his deception.
+Despite his claim that he was playing a practical joke, the AAU responded by banning Lorz for life; this was commuted to six months on February 19, 1905, after Lorz formally apologized and it was found that he had not intended to defraud.
 Lorz later won the 1905 Boston Marathon.